African Americans as minority

 Unofficial segregation continues:

-Official segregation is illegal, but segregation has been largely re-established through geographic and economic separation. (white flight, economic inequality, private-school, bible academy, and home-schooling movements)
+Official segregation is illegal, but segregation has been largely re-established through geographic and economic separation. (white flight, economic inequality, private-schools, bible academies, and home-schooling movements)

 Public schools are more segregated now than in the 1960s.

-Higher education: lower taxes > decreasing state support.
-Higher tuitions benefit wealthier students, burden poorer students.
+Higher education: lower taxes on wealthy > decreasing state support.
+Higher tuitions benefit wealthier students, burden poorer students with debt or drop-out.

 Red states restrict voting by minorities.
 (Shorter voting hours, picture IDs)